Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Diffusion coefficient and butterfly velocity

 where $v_{B,x_{i}}$ denotes the butterfly velocity along the $x_{i}$ direction \footnote{Here we have chosen $\rho_{0}=1$}, which is given by the following expression

-Before finishing this section, we would like to mention that, this general expression of butterfly velocity obtained above by using the entanglement wedge subregion duality matches exactly with that obtained using the shock-wave method.
+Before finishing this section, we would like to mention that, this general expression of butterfly velocity obtained above by using the entanglement wedge subregion duality matches exactly with that obtained using the shock-wave method.\\ Furthermore, as the boosted black brane is a maximally chaotic systems the Lyapunov exponent can be obtained by saturating the MSS bound \cite{Maldacena:2015waa}.
+This reads